proy9714/priyadarshi-digital-garden/_pages/index.md

 ### Getting Started

 If you are an absolute beginner 👼 or just want to get a refresher start from here:

 - <a class="internal-link" href="deeplearning-and-ai">Deep Learning and AI</a>

-If you wan this index page :
+Here's a list of all that the resources the website has to offer :

+- <a class="internal-link" href="/table-of-content">Table Of Content</a> page

 <strong>Recently updated notes</strong>